From This Day Forward

 I loved the characters, I really liked the way Sam and Henry interact with Aiden, I think those were my favorite moments of the story.

-Excerpt from a review by Dee of “Love Bytes Reviews”
+Excerpts from a review by Dee of “Love Bytes Reviews”

 4.5 out of 5 stars